arkea-tech/DEV_area_2019/README.md

 Used as a mobile client.
 Allow users to login, create accounts, create AREA, ...

-## How to run Python's unittests ?
+## How to run Python's unit tests ?

 First, go to the `server` folder.
 Then, if you have not setup your virtual environement, create a new one with at least `Python3.6` then activate it.